SvenGroot/Ookii.CommandLine.Cpp/README.md

 parse the command line supplied to your application for those arguments.
 In addition, you can generate usage help that can be displayed to the user.

-Ookii.CommandLine can be used with any kind of .Net application, whether console or GUI.
+Ookii.CommandLine can be used with any kind of C++ application, whether console or GUI.
 Some functions, such as creating usage help, are primarily designed for console applications, but even those can be easily adapted for use with other styles of applications.